 Unfortunately, two of the main industries that have not been able to show the same amount of growth are clothing and fuel.
 Clothing had been steadily recovering, but October saw that progress stall, whilst fuel has been struggling since the pandemic started.
 In the case of clothes, it is probably because people are going out less and working less, and thus they are not needing work clothes or special attire, whereas in the case of fuel, people are simply not commuting as much.

-Quite simply, e-commerce is propelling the growth.
+Quite simply, e-commerce is propelling the growth for the UK retail sale figures in October.
 Shoppers have spent 60.1% more online than they did last October – and 5.7% more than last month.
 More than a quarter (28.5%) of all UK retail sales were made online in October.
 That’s more than the 27.5% of sales made online in September and well ahead of the 20.1% of sales made online in February 2020.
 Whilst these are impressive increases, it is worth bearing in mind that these figures are lower than peaks of 33.3% in May and 31.8% in June.

 Some were predicting that the growth of e-commerce might have been about to settle down, but Novembers lockdown suggests that e-commerce might grow even more.
 The growth of the industry is most keenly felt in groceries, as grocery sales almost doubled (an increase of 99%) from October 2019.
 Such is the significance of this increase, it is likely that these figures represent a permanent shift for at least a considerable portion of consumers.